cedeber/concise-rust-book/src/ch01-01-variables-data-types.md

 let t: bool = true
 ```

-When you are compiling in release mode, Rust does not checks for integers overflow.
+When you are compiling in release mode, Rust does not check for integers overflow.
 If you want to wrap explicitly, you can use the standard library type `Wrapping`.

 ```rust
 let zero = 0u8;